 @plan_reads serves as a filter for which statements sp_sqltrace includes the plan in the output. sp_sqltrace only adds the plan to the output for statements which generates at least this many reads.
 This reduces the size of the result set as well as the processing time for sp_sqltrace.
 Observe that the filter applies to the individual statement, not the aggregated value you see in the Reads column in the result set.
 Note that this parameter has no effect whatsoever on the size of the trace file; it's only a filter for sp_sqltrace.

-The columns Comp_duration and Comp_CPU are only populated when you set @plans, as these values are taken from the XML document for execution plan. sp_sqltrace collects these values also for plans that fall below the @plan_reads limit.
+The columns Comp_Duration and Comp_Cpu are only populated when you set @plans, as these values are taken from the XML document for execution plan. sp_sqltrace collects these values also for plans that fall below the @plan_reads limit.

 When @plans is active, sp_sqltrace defaults to not collect wait-stats information.
 You can request wait stats by explicitly setting @show_waits = 1.
 Beware, though, that because of the overhead for collecting plans, the amount of waits will increase drastically.
 The presence of the plans in the trace, also affects the ability of sp_sqltrace to map waits to statements.

 The Duration column in SQL Trace is in microseconds, and the default presentation in Profiler is in milliseconds.
-With SQL 2005 up to Service Pack2, you could also see values like 30 µs if you enable microsecond display.
+With SQL 2005 up to Service Pack 2, you could also see values like 30 µs if you enabled microsecond display.
 However, in modern computers, the frequency of the CPU clock often varies to save energy, why these values are not accurate.
 Since SQL 2005 SP3, Microsoft uses interrupt ticks, which are approximately 1 ms, but the exact value depends on your hardware.
 Therefore you will mainly see values ending in .00 in the Duration column, although you may see occasional decimals here.

 For more information on this issue see this blog post and this other blog post from Bob Dorr, Senior SQL Server Escalation Engineer and KB Article 931279.

-If you have any comments on sp_sqltrace, contact me on firstname.lastname@example.org or Lee Tudor directly on email@example.com.
+If you have any comments on sp_sqltrace, contact me on email@example.com or Lee Tudor directly on firstname.lastname@example.org.
+Below is a revision history for sp_sqltrace.

 Back to my home page.